 Kinsa makes it easy to understand symptoms and get the right help

 Running a fever?
 Not exactly sure what to do next or if it is serious?

 A simple thermometer won’t be able to give you all the answers.
 Kinsa can.
 Guidance and care recommendations are built into Kinsa’s free app, offering advice based on your age, fever, symptoms, and the illnesses circulating in your area.

 Whether it’s a simple ear infection or a new rash that appears to be spreading, you can get preliminary advice using the Kinsa app.

 When my wife had to undergo chemotherapy a few years back, it was always difficult to find the right veins on her arm before the chemo medicines could be injected.
 It was probably one of the most annoying and anxiety-filled experiences as the nurses had to try one location after another to find a suitable spot.

 Finding the right vein to draw blood for testing or injecting medicines can sometimes be harder with elderly patients.

 VeinSeek Pro takes advantage of multispectral imaging principles and the intrinsic optical properties of skin to produce enhanced images of veins; it does so by boosting oxyhemoglobin/deoxyhemoglobin absorption contrast.
-Simply point your phone’s camera over the area of the skin and the app guides you through a series of steps to locate the best vein.
+Point your phone’s camera over the area of the skin, and the app guides you through a series of steps to locate the best vein.

 What are some of the medical apps that you are currently using on your medical device?
 What has been your experience so far?
 Sound off using the comments below.
 We would love to hear from you.